plotly/plotly.js/README.md

 <!-- OR use a specific plotly.js release (e.g. version 1.5.0)-->
 <script type="text/javascript" src="https://cdn.plot.ly/plotly-1.5.0.min.js"></script>
 ```

+and use the `Plotly` object in the window scope.

 Read the [Getting started page](https://plot.ly/javascript/getting-started/) for more examples.